nlp-with-friends/nlp-with-friends.github.io/_pages/faq.md

 To ensure Zoom capacity does not preclude anyone from participating (nor a late decision to join), we also live-stream talks on Youtube.

 ## How do I join the mailing list?
-[Register here](https://lists.nlpwithfriends.com/mailman/listinfo/friends){:target="_blank"} or [send an email to subscribe](mailto:friends-join@lists.nlpwithfriends.com){:target="_blank"} (subject and body are discarded, all that matters is the mail-to email).
+[Register here](https://groups.google.com/g/nlp-with-friends/){:target="_blank"} or [send an email to subscribe](mailto:nlp-with-friends+subscribe@googlegroups.com){:target="_blank"} (subject and body are discarded, all that matters is the mail-to email).
-You should receive a confirmation email: simply click the link to confirm to be added!
+If you subscribe by email, you will then receive a confirmation email with a link to click to finish the process!

 ## What does a talk look like?
 Every talk will take place over one hour, though each speaker will decide how to balance talk and discussion during this time.